Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

-In other words, the evolution of the clock state, which is composed of the discrete coefficients $\braket{\theta_k|e^{-\mi t \hat H_c}|\Psi_\textup{nor}(k_0)}$, may be approximated by the continuous movement of the background Gaussian function $\psi_\textup{nor}(k_0;x)$. [see a) Fig. \ref{fig:clocks main text}].
-This is exactly as in the case of the idealized clock Eq. \eqref{idealregularity_main}, and the error in the approximation grows linearly in time, but is exponentially small with clock dimension.
-This is in marked contrast to using the time states, which only behave as good clock states at a finite number of intervals.
+In other words, the evolution of the clock state, which is composed of the discrete coefficients $\braket{\theta_k|e^{-\mi t \hat H_c}|\Psi_\textup{nor}(k_0)}$, may be approximated by the continuous movement of the background Gaussian function $\psi_\textup{nor}(k_0;x)$ (see Fig. \ref{fig:clocks main text} a).
+This mimics the equivalence of time and space translations of the idealised clock, Eq. \eqref{idealregularity_main}, and crucially holds for arbitrarily small time intervals $t$, in contrast to a clock that is a single time state $\ket{\theta_k}$.
+The error in the approximation is bounded to be linear in time, but exponentially small in the dimension. \end{result}